Intercollegiate Ethics Bowlsm Competitions

 Regional Intercollegiate Ethics Bowlsm Competitions

 The Intercollegiate Ethics Bowlsm is a tiered competition.
-During November and December of 2014, ten regional ethics bowls will take place at various locations throughout the United States.
-The top scoring thirty-two teams in the regional ethics bowls will qualify to compete in the Nineteenth Intercollegiate Ethics Bowl Championship.
+During November and December, eleven regional ethics bowls took place at various locations throughout the United States.
+The top scoring thirty-six teams in the regional ethics bowls qualified to compete in the Twenty-first Intercollegiate Ethics Bowl Championship.

-The Eighteeth Intercollegiate Ethics Bowl Champions: University of Montana
+The Twenty-first Intercollegiate Ethics Bowl Champions: United States Military Academy

-The Eighteeth Intercollegiate Ethics Bowlsm Championship was held on Thursday, February 27, 2014 in Jacksonville, Florida, as a part of the 2014 Association for Practical and Professional Ethics 23rd Annual Meeting.
+The Twenty-first Intercollegiate Ethics Bowlsm Championship was held on Sunday, February 26, 2017 in Dallas, Texas, as a part of the 2017 Association for Practical and Professional Ethics 26th Annual Conference.
 Colleges and Universities across the United States and throughout the world who qualified in a regional bowl entered teams of undergraduate students in the national competition.

 The Intercollegiate Ethics Bowlsm (IEB) is a team competition that combines the excitement and fun of a competitive tournament with an innovative approach to education in practical and professional ethics for undergraduate students.
 Recognized widely by educators, the IEB has received special commendation for excellence and innovation from the American Philosophical Association, and received the 2006 American Philosophical Association/Philosophy Documentation Center’s 2006 prize for Excellence and Innovation in Philosophy Programs.
 The format, rules, and procedures of the IEB all have been developed to model widely acknowledged best methods of reasoning in practical and professional ethics.